Columnaris Treatment, Symptoms, & Disease

 Symptoms of Columnaris in Bettas

-Flexibacter columnaris, also known as columnaris or cotton wool disease typically shows the following symptoms:
+Flexibacter columnaris, also known as columnaris or cotton wool disease, typically shows the following symptoms:

 • White or grayish cotton-like growths on the body, fins, or mouth